Here’s some good news: Unsubscribes aren’t bad news!

 7. Free People

-- Free, unconditional choice seems like a distinct feature here, where the brand offers the chance to stay opted in or to opt-out.
-A significantly smart move because this kind of allowance often makes customers feel they are acknowledged and cared for.
+- Free, unconditional choice seems like a distinct feature here, where the brand offers the chance to stay opted in or to opt out.
+This a significantly smart move because this kind of allowance often makes customers feel they are acknowledged and cared for.
 Also, something that is totally in line with brand values (their name, free people, is a hint in itself!)

 - Fact and emotion come together beautifully in as simple a sentence as “we haven’t seen you for in a while!”
 It is wonderful how the brand is able to say so much in so little.